atzberg/geo_neural_op/docs/source/index.rst

 If you find these methods or codes helpful in your project, please cite:

-P J Atzberger B Quackenbush.
-“Geometric neural operators (gnps) for data-driven deep learning in non-euclidean settings.”
+B. Quackenbush, P.J.
+Atzberger,  “Geometric neural operators (gnps) for data-driven deep learning in non-euclidean settings.”
 In: Machine Learning: Science and Technology 5.4 (2024).
 issn: 2632-2153.  url: `<https://iopscience.iop.org/article/10.1088/2632-2153/ad8980>`_.